sfeir-open-source/sfeir-school-terraform/steps/02-installation-aws/README.md

 Open the AWS Cloud Shell Console and wait a few seconds in order to have your environment set up.

 Cloud Shell provides an integrated terminal where you can execute commands and persist files in the *$HOME* directory that will be kept between sessions.
+You do not need to use Access Key / Secret Access Key as the CloudShell is running as your AWS Management Console user/role.

 We will use tfenv, the terraform version manager to install the latest version of terraform in your home directory.